aggggha/krea-zola-theme/content/blog/welcome-to-krea.md

 title = "Welcome to Krea Theme for Zola" updated = 2021-07-25T17:07:00Z
 [extra]
 headline = "Hi!
-A theme built on top of Zola.
-This theme was created during the COVID-19 pandemic (a.k.a Spending boring time during self-quarantine).
+Krea is a theme for Zola.
 Krea introduces a grid layout view on its homepage and bunch of other feature.
 Pssstttt… Krea really likes loading pictures."
 +++

 What you just read is one of Krea's features, namely **Headline**.
 Headlines allow you to write down what you want to emphasize in a blog post.
 Headlines are added to the `*.md` document that you save in the `/content` directory.
-To add it, simply write the variable `headline` after the line `[extra]` in the front matter setting of the blog post content you want to publish.
-Not only Headlines, Krea offers the following features:
+To add it, simply write `headline`  variable after `[extra]` in the front matter setting of the blog post content you want to publish.

 <!-- more -->

 ## Cover Image
 Just like Headlines, you can add this feature to the front matter of the content document.
 The cover image will appear on the homepage, it will also appear at the very top of the post page.
-Cover images can be added via image url from the internet or from images stored in the `static` directory.
+Cover images can be added via image url from the internet or files stored in the `static` directory.
 For example:

 ```js
 [extra]